 The daily fantasy giant was started in almost the same way as Microsoft and Apple — in the garage of one of the owners.
 The principals in the company, Jason Robins, Matt Kalish and Paul Liberman, all worked together at VistaPrint before launching their business on Major League Baseball’s Opening Day in 2012.
 During its first six years of existence, DraftKings was strictly a daily fantasy company, but on Aug.
 1, 2018, it entered the sports betting market when it took the first legal, digital sports bet in New Jersey.

-Between 2018 and April 2020, DraftKings has expanded to include six digital markets, and will add a seventh on May 1, when it plans to go live in Colorado.
+Between 2018 and July 2021, DraftKings has expanded its online presence to 12 states, and is one of the top operators in all of them.
 On April 24, 2020, DraftKings went public, and is listed on the NASDAQ under the symbol DKNG.

 Prior to going public, DraftKings had explored a merger with rival FanDuel in 2016, but the Federal Trade Commission blocked the plan, claiming it would give the pair a monopoly.
 The merger was called off in mid-2019.
 Fox Sports (now Disney), the Kraft Group (owners of the New England Patriots) and Wellington Management (financial firm) each have a stake in DraftKings.
 The company also has partnerships or agreements with Caesars Entertainment (now part of Eldorado Resorts), Penn National as well as other gaming and hospitality interests.